gitbarnitt/NEON-quick-start-guides-1/qsg-template.md

 {{if REPO.FILE [References] }}
 ## References
 {{.
 References }}
+{{end}}

 ## Contact Us
 NEON welcomes discussion with data users!
-Reach out with any questions or concerns about NEON data: [Contact Us](https://www.neonscience.org/about/contact-us).
+Reach out with any questions or concerns about NEON data: [Contact Us](https://www.neonscience.org/about/contact-us)

-{{end}}

 </article>
 </main>